rstudio/learnr/README.md

 Since users can execute arbitrary R code within a tutorial, this code can also consume arbitrary resources and time! (e.g. users could create an infinite loop or allocate all available memory on the machine).

-#### Exercise Timeouts

-To mediate the problem of code which takes longer than expected to run you can specify the `exercise.timelimit` chunk option or alternatively the global `tutor.exercise.timelimit` option.
-For example, to limit a single chunk to 10 seconds of execution time:

-    ```{r, exercise=TRUE, exercise.timelimit=10}

-To limit all exercise chunks within a tutorial to 10 seconds of execution time:

-    ```{r setup, include=FALSE}
-    knitr::opts_chunk$set(exercise.timelimit = 10)
-    ```

-To establish a global default exercise timeout (note this can be overridden on a per-chunk or per-document basis)

-    options(tutor.exercise.timelimit = 10)

-#### Resource Limits

-To apply other resource limits, you can run tutorials within system imposed resource managers (e.g. ulimit or cgroups) or alternatively use a containerization technology like LXC or Docker.
+To apply resource limits, you can run tutorials within system imposed resource managers (e.g. ulimit or cgroups) or alternatively use a containerization technology like LXC or Docker.
 You can also apply resources limits using the [RAppArmor](https://cran.r-project.org/web/packages/RAppArmor/index.html) package, which is described below in the [Security](#Security) section.

+To limit the time taken for the execution of exercises you can use the `exercise.timelimit` option described in the [Exercise Timeouts](#exercise-timeouts) section above.

 ### Concurrent Users